MattesGroeger/vim-bookmarks/README.md

 	\ })
 ```

-With the Unite interface, when you select bookmarks, you can perform the following actions.
+With the Unite interface, when you select bookmarks, you can perform the following actions:

-- Open the selected bookmarks in various ways (open in right, open in above, open in new tab, etc.)
+* Open the selected bookmarks in various ways (open to the right, open above, open in new tab, etc.)
-- Yank the informations of selected bookmarks (path and line number, the line content, annotation, etc.)
+* Yank the informations of selected bookmarks (path and line number, the line content, annotation, etc.)
-- Highlight the lines of the selected bookmarks
+* Highlight the lines of the selected bookmarks
-- Replace the contents of selected bookmarks with [vim-qfreplace](https://github.com/thinca/vim-qfreplace) interface
+* Replace the contents of selected bookmarks with [vim-qfreplace](https://github.com/thinca/vim-qfreplace) interface
-- Delete the selected bookmarks
+* Delete the selected bookmarks
-- And more!
+* And more...

-See the screenshot below to get the image of what you can do with the interface (the size of the picture is not enough, that mean you can select even more actions actually!).
+See the screenshot below to get an idea of what you can do with the interface (the picture shows only a fraction, that means you can select even more actions):

 ![A screenshot of action list of vim-bookmarks' Unite interface](./screenshot-unite-interface-actions.png)